diana12333/diana12333.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Statistics, Sun Yat-sen University, 2012
+* B.S. in Statistics, Sun Yat-sen University, 2014-2018
-* M.S. in Biostatistics, GitHub University, 2014 (expected)
+* M.S. in Biostatistics, GitHub University, 2019-2021 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* **Acumen, LLC**, Statistical Programming Intern   Jun, 2020 - Aug, 2020
+  * Optimized the zip+4 code to census tract mapping approach in claims data by introducing coordinate mapping methods and updating the outdated code to the latest version.
+Improved the calculation and visualization of COVID incidence and risk.
+  * Built a simulation framework using a time series clustering algorithm to effectively estimate and adjust the claims delay in Part D medicare data with 0.6% error rate.

-* Fall 2015: Research Assistant
+* **Yale University**, Research Assistant
   * Github University
   * Duties included: Merging pull requests
   * Supervisor: Professor Hub